CLINTON, N.Y. – Hamilton College's

 Notes

-- Lambo recorded her second consecutive 20-point outing, and the 28th double-double of her career.
-She shot 8-of-11 from the field, and tallied a season-high seven made free throws.
+- Lambo recorded her second consecutive 20-point outing and the 28th double-double of her career.
+She shot 8-of-11 from the field and tallied a season-high seven made free throws.

-- Myslewicz tied her career high and set a new season high with 15 points.
+- Myslewicz tied her career high and set a season high with 15 points.
 She shot 7-of-10 from the field and grabbed seven rebounds.

 Next Game